leap-stc/leap-stc.github.io/book/guides/data_guide.md

 ... and you can give this to any other registered LEAP user and they can load it exactly like you can!

 :::\{note}
 Note that providing the url starting with `gs://...` is assumes that you have appropriate credentials set up in your environment to read/write to that bucket.
 On the hub these are already set up for you to work with the [](reference.infrastructure.buckets), but if you are trying to interact with non-public buckets you need to authenticate yourself.
-Check out the sections [below](guide.data.upload_manual) to see an example how to do that.
+Check out [](data.config-files) to see an example how to do that.
 :::

 You can also write other files directly to the bucket by using [`fsspec.open`](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.open) similarly to the python builtin [`open`](https://docs.python.org/3/library/functions.html#open)